exric10/ab-go/README.md

 ![](/images/goab_httpserver_n100000_c80_k.png)

 If we compare it with the results of the last test, we can observe that the keep-alive feature is working better as we only have 1 request that is not supporting it (which is the first one, so it is normal).
-In the third case we obtain a smaller time, therefore, we have better results in the average of the latency and in the requests per second.
+In the third case we obtain a smaller time, therefore, we have better results in the average of the latency and in the requests per second measures.

 ### Fixed amount of requests